carbon-language/carbon-lang/docs/design/generics/overview.md

     directly call the interface's methods on those types.
 Or, they may be external, in which case the implementation is allowed to be defined in the library defining the interface.
--   Interfaces may be used as the type of a generic type parameter, acting as a _type-of-type_.
+-   Interfaces are used as the type of a generic type parameter, acting as a _type-of-type_.
 Type-of-types in general specify the capabilities and requirements of the type.
 Types define specific implementations of those capabilities.
 Inside such a generic function, the API of the type is